-If you’re an ink fan then you’ll LOVE the real deal – a tattoo by one of Tahiti’s last remaining traditional tattooists, James Samuela at Moorea Tattoo.
+Updated 2020.
+If you’re an ink fan then you’ll LOVE the real painful deal – a traditional tattoo by one of Tahiti’s last remaining traditional tattooists, James Samuela at Moorea Tattoo on Moorea Island, Tahiti.

 Ok, now I’m all distracted by the villa – we’ll get to the tattooing in a minute.